eflautt/ga-data-science/lessons/lesson-6/readme.md

 While temperature's coefficient is higher, the logical output still makes sense: for guest riders we expected a positive relationship with temperature and a negative relationship with humidity, and our model suggests it as well.

+**Check:** What is multicollinearity?
+Why might this cause problems in a model?

 <a name="guided-practice3"></a>
 ## Guided Practice: Multicollinearity with dummy variables (15 mins)